picatz/jose/README.md

 [JOSE](https://datatracker.ietf.org/wg/jose/documents/) was developed by an IETF [working group](https://www.ietf.org/how/wgs/), started in 2011.
 The group set out to develop a [JSON](https://datatracker.ietf.org/doc/html/rfc4627) syntax that could be used by applications to describe "secure data objects".
-It has become a well known, standardized mechanism for integrity protection and encryption, as well as the format for keys and algorithm identifiers to support interoperability of security services for protocols that use JSON.
+It has become a well-known, standardized mechanism for integrity protection and encryption, as well as the format for keys and algorithm identifiers to support interoperability of security services for protocols that use JSON.